Architecture

 4. open_application when the missing piece is “the app is not running.”

-5. computer_* when the task still requires native GUI interaction.
+5. screenshot + follow-up computer-use actions when the task still requires native GUI interaction.

 Native desktop GUI intent is detected from the user goal and step text (not only from generic words like “browser” in strategy headers).
 Explicit mentions of native apps, windows, dialogs, or on-screen UI tend to unlock the computer-use lane; purely web or repo tasks should not.